 Be very careful about this piece.
 It’s really, really important.

 Now, I’m also realistic.
 We need to make bank in order to live.
 Getting to a place of consistent income is the goal for all of us when we head into an online business.
-In my program 30 Days to $5k I show you a rinse-and-repeat process to bring in $5k per month.
-I only offer the program LIVE a few times per year so if you’d like to know when I offer it again you can get on the waitlist and be notified here.
+In my private membership program The Empowered Lab, I show you a rinse-and-repeat process to bring in $5k per month.

 Step 3: Where is Your Target Customer Hanging Out?